MitchWag01/Glutinous/README.md

 #testing the pushing to devOps

 # Contribute
-When attemping to push code I recoomend using the GitLens extension in vs code or visual studio You are required to do your standard push.
+When attempting to push code I recommend using the GitLens extension in vs code or visual studio You are required to do your standard push.
 Where you will first make sure that your repo is up to date then you will push your code to the repo.